jai-jalah/dog-cat-fact-whatsapp-bot/README.md

 # Whatsapp Bot

 ## What it does:
-A Whatsapp bot that sends you random facts and pictures of dogs and cats when prompted.
+A Whatsapp bot that, when prompted, replies with a random fact and random picture of a dog or cat.